AMKCam/NK-Type-Fitness-Landscape/README.md

 # NK-Type-Fitness-Landscape
 These are various models I made as part of a rotation project.
-It is a toy NK-type fitness landscapes, which generates and evolves random DNA sequences.
+It is a toy NK-type fitness landscapes, which generates and evolves random DNA or protein sequences.
 The simple models have no added epistasis, while later models include epistasis up to K=2.
+The final results in the report are based on Fitness_Model_5.
+The models are intended as learning exercises in how to build an NK-type fitness landscape in Python 3.